 The basic running of GitFlow works in most of the cases, as we saw it.
 But let's talk about a particular case where a development team works on one of the latest famous framework.

-Every new projects made by outside devs are in the latest version but there are still projects using the previous version of the framework.
+Every new project made by outside devs are in the latest version, but there are still projects using the previous version of the framework.

 If a security breach is discovered, the outside devs expect the team to apply corrections on version 3 but also on version 2.7 of the project.
 It is normal.